 Torry Johnson, Senior Business Analyst: For us analysts, Tableau Desktop has been a great tool to work with these large data sets that we have to find insights.
 It's quick and it's easy.
 It's been a lot better than digging through raw data.
-And we're starting to get more and more adoption, more excitement around Tableau Server with different people within the company, which is nice for us because we spend less time building reports for them and they spend more time actually utilizing the data that we have available.
+And we’re starting to get more and more adoption, more excitement around Tableau Server with different people within the company, which is nice for us because we spend less time building reports for them and they spend more time actually utilising the data that we have available.

-Steve Brownell, Senior Data & Analytics Specialist: I generate a lot of information that other people use to try to inform our higher-level executives and people all throughout the organization so that they're enabled to make intelligent decisions with data.
+Steve Brownell, Senior Data & Analytics Specialist: I generate a lot of information that other people use to try to inform our higher-level executives and people all throughout the organisation so that they're enabled to make intelligent decisions with data.

 Torry Johnson: Ultimately we want our users to be able to use Zillow to find a home, which is the biggest purchase they'll make in their life and it's a very personal purchase.
 By finding ways to help make this process easier for them, we make it not so stressful to make this purchase that should be kind of a fun and exciting event.

 Tableau: How are Tableau Desktop and Tableau Server proving to be valuable?

 Steve: Our rentals dashboard on Tableau Server enables us to dive into states and feed providers with our rental listings and we can look for quality issues both by cross cuts across both those dimensions.
 We can really dive into where we have opportunities or issues with data quality and prioritise different regions to go after to acquire new listings.

 Torry: A lot of the data sets we work with are quite large, and Tableau gives us a way to dig into that data and kind of quickly see where it is that something interesting is happening - whether there's an outlier in a certain area, or if there's a particular metric that we're looking at that's going to point us towards a big opportunity or possibly a problem with a product.